MLSTRUCT/convertpdf/README.md

 # convertpdf

 Convert PDFs into high-res PNG.
-Used for floor plan convertion
+Used for floor plan convertion.